Releases

 Sodacore doesn't have a fixed release cycle, but we aim to keep the framework up to date as often as possible.

-• Patches are done as and when needed, and will cover things for hot fixes for bugs, and security patches.
+- Patch releases are done as and when needed, and will cover bug fixes, and security patches.

-• Major releases are done when significant changes are made to the framework, and will likely require some changes to your application, i.e. breaking changes, but we want to minimise this as much as possible.
+- Major releases are done when significant changes are made to the framework, and will likely require some changes to your application, i.e. breaking changes, but we want to minimise this as much as possible and will offer migration strategies where required.

 Pre Releases

-Sodacore has a pre-release cycle, which is used to test new features and changes before they are released to the public, these usually come as specific versions, i.e. alpha, beta, rc, etc.
+Sodacore has a pre-release cycle, which is used to test new features and changes before they are released to the public, these usually will be tagged i.e. alpha

 You can install these via adding the tag to the end of the install command, i.e.